nogibjj/indiv_proj3_yx248/README.md

 3. **Data_Query_and_Visualization Notebook**: Dedicated to querying the transformed data and visualizing insights.

 ## Project Structure
-The ETL pipeline consists of three primary notebooks:
+The ETL pipeline consists of Two primary notebooks:
+1. `Extract_and_Transform_Load_Diamonds_Data`:
-1. `Extract_and_Transform_Load_Diamonds_Data`: Extracts and loads data into Delta Lake.
+    - Extracts and loads data into Delta Lake.
-2. `Transform_Load_Diamonds_Data`: Transforms the data and performs aggregations.
+    - Transforms the data and performs aggregations.
+2. `Data_Query_and_Visualization`:
-3. `Data_Query_and_Visualization`: Queries the transformed data and visualizes insights.
+    - Queries the transformed data and visualizes insights.

 ![Workspace Directory Structure](workspace_directory_structure.png)